 It is pretty easy to set up a VPN.

 - Choose a VPN service provider and sign up for an account.
-You can use our suggestions for a Best VPN for Mac.
+Find current VPNs deals.

 - Go to the “Download” page (some VPN providers send you a link to a page where you can download the software).